-- 2. Allow the engine to idle briefly before switching the engine start switch to the "OFF" position.
+- 1. Reduce the engine speed by adjusting the throttle. - 2.
+Allow the engine to idle briefly before switching the engine start switch to the OFF position.

-Do not use the Emergency Stop switch unless absolutely necessary.
+Do not use the emergency stop switch unless absolutely necessary.
 Stopping the pump suddenly may cause shock waves to be transmitted back to the pump volute, causing pump damage.
 To activate the emergency stop, push the stop switch in.
 To deactivate the switch, pull the switch out.

 3. The pump is adequately prepared for outside storage.
-See "Storage" on page 42 for additional extended storage suggestions.
+See "Storage" on page 56 for additional extended storage suggestions.